Local Cuisine in Antibes

 Discover the top Antibes local cuisine

-Food and gastronomy in Provence and in Antibes play a tremendous part in the culture and daily life, from the fresh seafood markets to the abundance of locally grown fruit and vegetables.
-This huge Mediterranean region is widely renowned to offer healthy, flavoursome and colourful cuisine, as well as traditional dishes; take a look a some of Antibes's local dishes.
+Food and gastronomy in Antibes play a tremendous part in the culture and daily life, from the fresh seafood markets to the abundance of locally grown fruit and vegetables.
+The huge Mediterranean region of Provence is widely renowned to offer healthy, flavoursome and colourful cuisine, as well as traditional dishes; take a look a some of Antibes's local dishes.

 The cuisine of Provence is the result of the warm, dry Mediterranean climate; the rugged landscape, good for grazing sheep and goats, the abundance of seafood on the south coast and of course the 'black diamonds', truffles.
 The basic ingredients are olives and olive oil, garlic, lamb and goat, chickpeas, local fruits, such as grapes, peaches, apricots, strawberries, cherries, and the famous melons of Cavaillon.